hooperben/hooperben/README.md

-blockchain engineer trying to go full time cryptographer
+i'm a blockchain engineer trying to go full time cryptographer, currently making my living with my hands

 you gotta spend money to make money